India life insurers seek quick capital fix from PE investors after law change

-The law, approved last week, lets insurers including Britain’s Prudential PLC (PRU.L), Standard Life SL.L and Canada’s Sun Life Financial (SLF.TO) raise holdings in Indian joint ventures to as much as 49 percent from 26 percent, a change that makes a public offering less likely to significantly dilute the foreign partners’ stake.
+The law, approved last week, lets insurers including Britain’s Prudential PLC, Standard Life and Canada’s Sun Life Financial raise holdings in Indian joint ventures to as much as 49 percent from 26 percent, a change that makes a public offering less likely to significantly dilute the foreign partners’ stake.

 Bankers and executives, however, said the more nimble private equity firms were better placed to help raise capital in the short-term, which the companies need to get a valuation benchmark ahead of possible listings.